 Making food from scratch is the single most important thing we can do to improve our health and well-being." - Michael Pollan

-Secret Sauce: For this recipe I like to use a raspberry flavored black loose leaf tea.
-The addition of fresh squeezed lemon juice brings out the raspberry flavor for a decadently rich raspberry sorbet.
+Secret Sauce: For this recipe, I like to use a raspberry flavored black loose leaf tea.
+The addition of freshly squeezed lemon juice brings out the raspberry flavor for a decadently rich raspberry sorbet.